mskanani/breaking-bad-characters/README.md

-# React hooks and the Breaking bad api, a small app to show and filter the character info
+# React hooks and the Breaking bad api, a small app to show and filter the characters info